lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/1_Setup_GCP_Account.md

    [![GCP Locations](/images/regions.png)]()

  NOTE: There are many bioinformatics analysis workflow tools, libraries & solutions which can be run on top of core GCP services.
-Examples include [Terra.bio (was Firecloud)](https://terra.bio/), [cromwell](https://cromwell.readthedocs.io/en/stable/), [Nextflow.io](https://www.nextflow.io/) and many others.
+Examples include [Terra.bio (was Firecloud)](https://terra.bio/), [cromwell](https://cromwell.readthedocs.io/en/stable/), [Nextflow.io](https://www.nextflow.io/) & many others.

+---

 ### How to do this
  - **REQUEST** an account